Thoughts on sex and gender

 Institutional blinders.— What makes things like academic “gender feminism” possible—or the postmodern dismissal of science, or scientists’ dismissal of philosophy, or analytic philosophers’ dismissal of all things Continental, or historians’ dismissal of sociology, or economists’ dismissal of history—is the parochialism of modern intellectual life, which grows out of the institutional fragmentation of society.
 Most of the time, whatever isn’t institutionally sanctioned isn’t pursued, because most people are conformists content to adopt the limits of their institution as approximately the limits of their mind.
 So academics narrow themselves to their chosen department of knowledge and rarely venture out into the big, scary world of other kinds of thought.
 “The way I do it is right,” everyone thinks, “and besides, it’s necessary to specialize in something.
 So I devote my intellectual labors to my specialty.”
 Also, understandably, all people (not just academics) interest themselves only in what they find most congenial to their tastes and beliefs.
 The problem is that their tastes and beliefs are encouraged to be limited and one-sided given the limits and one-sidedness of institutions, including the one that has molded them most.

 Self-refuting postmodernism.— The concept of “socialization” cuts both ways.
-If feminists want to argue that the character of sex and gender relations is solely a product of socialization, I can argue that they, and other postmodernists, have been socialized and indoctrinated into rejecting science (insofar as it contradicts certain dogmas), deploring “phallocentrism” or “phallogocentrism,” and exalting Foucault or other postmodern “thinkers.”
+If feminists (some of them) want to argue that the character of sex and gender relations is solely a product of socialization, I can argue that they, and other postmodernists, have been socialized and indoctrinated into rejecting science (insofar as it contradicts certain dogmas), deploring “phallocentrism” or “phallogocentrism,” and exalting Foucault or other postmodern thinkers.
 That is, I can take their ideas to their logical conclusions: if our beliefs and scientific theories are mere products of power-systems, then postmodern beliefs, too, have no intrinsic rational validity but are only expressions of a certain kind of society.
 This reductivism of course conflicts with the implicit claims to truth that postmodernists make when they put forward their ideas.
 In other words, if their ideas are right, as they think, then they can’t be right, because there is no such thing as rightness or truth or autonomous reason.
 Everything is supposed to be a mere expression or reflection of a particular state of affairs, and nothing is even remotely “autonomous”—a dogma, incidentally, that denies humans dignity, creativity, freedom, and reason.
 This kind of (pseudo-)philosophical postmodernism amounts to a profound nihilism.
 Its extreme philosophical empiricism—much more extreme than, say, David Hume’s—is revealingly similar to B. F. Skinner’s radical behaviorism, which, likewise, effectively denied humans dignity and creativity by interpreting them in terms of mere conditioning, reinforcement, and stimulus-and-response.
 So, whether it’s behaviorism, or an empiricism that denies individuals contribute anything to their own development, or a postmodernism that says “Language speaks us” (i.e., we’re mere products of particular discourses or languages or power-systems or whatever), the Enlightenment values of autonomous reason and freedom have no place.

 Nevertheless, there is some value to philosophical postmodernism: socialization does, after all, exist (though that has been understood for a very long time).
-Gender feminists, for example, have been socialized into their bizarre beliefs; they’re not as autonomous or rational as they implicitly, and self-contradictorily, think.
+Gender feminists, for example, have been socialized into their odd beliefs; they’re not as autonomous or rational as they implicitly, and self-contradictorily, think.

 Postmodern irony.— Given the rigor of the scientific method, the conclusions of modern natural science are much less “socially constructed” than are the ideas of postmodernists who critique science as being socially constructed.
 Maybe these people should look in the mirror from time to time.